Trident Garages Limited is Incorporated

 Around the 1930s petrol pumps were added and tea rooms, before being finally redeveloped as a garage, probably in the 1950s.

-Fred Moore sold the Ottershaw garage to Trident Garages in 1963.
+Owned by Fred Moore, Moores Garage was sold to Trident Garages in 1963.